性能优化

 How it works

-When the call is made to the drawRect: it will push a call frame onto the stack including return address from the link register and the previous value of the frame pointer.
-Now drawRect: knows how to return to its caller and restore the frame pointer.
+it will push a call frame onto the stack including return address from the link register and the previous value of the frame pointer.
+Now drawRect:

-Next, we take the frame pointer set up to the new base.
-Then drawRect: will make room for its local variables and the compiler scratch space 暂存空间.
-Now we have a frame for drawRect:.
+will make room for its local variables and the compiler scratch space 暂存空间.
+Now we have a frame for drawRect:

-Next the code starts to run and we come down to CGContextDrawPath and it does the same thing.
+and it does the same thing.
 It pushes a frame onto the stack.

 The way time profiler works, it uses a service in the kernel that will sample what the CPUs are doing at about 1000 times per second.

-In this case, if we take a sample, we see that we're running inside of CGContextDrawPath.
+In this case, if we take a sample, we see that we're running inside of CGContextDrawPath

 Then the kernal looks at the frame pointer register to see where the base of that function's frame is and find the return address of who called it.

-We can use the frame pointers that were pushed on the stack to find the base of drawRect: and then continuously go back through the stack until we hit the bottom.
-This is called backtrace.
+We can use the frame pointers that were pushed on the stack to find the base of drawRect:

 If we take enough of these and put them in the call tree view you can get a pretty good picture of what's going on inside of your application.